cliosight/Docs/README.md

 ```

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Common Python packages can be used to train and test machine learning models.
-Data scientists and machine learning engineers prefer using datasets from various platforms like Kaggle to experiment with their models.
-Datasets are typically downloaded as CSV files to store locally on the hard disk of their personal computers, cloud VM or storage attached to serverless infrastructure where Jupyter is installed and accessed locally or remotely.
+Public datasets are typically downloaded as CSV files to store locally on the hard disk of their personal computers, cloud VM or storage attached to serverless infrastructure where Jupyter is installed and accessed locally or remotely.

 Data is processed, split, or merged according to the requirements.
 Resultant datasets can be dumped as a CSV file or plotted on a graph using matplotlib et al.

-Alternatively, reports from different datasources in one or more Cliosight accounts can be used for such data analysis and visualization tasks.
-The results of subsequent operations can be pushed back to connected datasources as new reports or as additional records for existing reports and tables.
+Alternatively, reports from different datasources in one or more Cliosight accounts and datasources can be used for this purpose.
+The results of subsequent operations can be pushed back to connected datasources as new reports or as additional records for existing reports or tables.
 This makes creating, updating and sharing private datasets more secure for collaborative applications.
 Visit the [API](#api) section to know more.

 ## Ensuring Trustworthiness <a name="trust"></a> (Next Release)
 It is possible to restrict data input into a table using the following features of a form: